brainbehindx/mosquito-transport/README.md

 MosquitoTransport is a powerful tool that enables developers to persist and synchronize data between their MongoDB database and frontend applications.
 It offers a centralized and self-hosted solution for managing server infrastructure and data, along with robust authentication, real-time data updates, scalability, and cross-platform compatibility.

-Under the hood, mosquito-transport uses Mongodb to store it data and [express](https://www.npmjs.com/package/express), [socket.io](https://www.npmjs.com/package/socket.io) for making request and [jwt](https://www.npmjs.com/package/jsonwebtoken) for signing authentication token, so make sure you have [mongodb](https://www.mongodb.com/docs/manual/installation/) installed before using this package.
+Under the hood, mosquito-transport uses Mongodb to store it data, along with [express](https://www.npmjs.com/package/express), [socket.io](https://www.npmjs.com/package/socket.io) for making request and [jwt](https://www.npmjs.com/package/jsonwebtoken) for signing authentication token, so make sure you have [mongodb](https://www.mongodb.com/docs/manual/installation/) installed before using this package.

 ## Key features of mosquito-transport include: